freeCodeCamp/guide/src/pages/articles/miscellaneous/guide-to-build-a-sliding-image-gallery/index.md

 ---
-title: Guide To Build a Sliding Image Gallery
+title: Guide to Build a Sliding Image Gallery
 ---
 This tutorial will walk you through building an image slider using the [jQuery](https://jquery.com/) library.